May 20th, 2022

 Nara: Tackle the worst offenders first.
 Daphne laurel, English holly, and Himalayan blackberry are easiest to pull out as small seedlings.
 Nip them before they get the chance to grow strong roots.
 It’s actually quite therapeutic chasing out the stolons of Periwinkle and Yellow archangel in the spring or autumn when the soil is wet.

 Enbridge has a great appreciation for the PlayCleanGo® Stop Invasive Species In Your Tracks® campaign and the company uses PlayCleanGo® resources to help inform employees and contractors about helpful practices to protect the land.
-Pipeline right-of-ways are often used by the public as access corridors through Crown lands and Enbridge encourages everyone to learn more about the PlayCleanGo® public education campaign.
+As pipeline right-of-ways are on public land – and often used by the public accessing these corridors – Enbridge encourages everyone to learn more about the PlayCleanGo® public education campaign.

 About our 2022 Sponsors: